-We know this Greek-Roman philosopher, whose thinking is realted to the Stoic School, thanks to the writings of his pupil Arrian both in the ‘Enchiridion’ and in his ‘Discourses of Epictetus’.
+We know the Greek-Roman philosopher Epictetus, whose thinking is realted to the Stoic School, thanks to the writings of his pupil Arrian both in the ‘Enchiridion’ and in his ‘Discourses of Epictetus’.

 From a Stoic point of view, the pursuit of happiness or eudaimonia is the center of life, which comes from the acknowledge of virtue and self-knowledge.
 By virtue they mean discarding the shallow to deepen into the rational, detachment and good feelings.
 Rationality is what allows a person to live with awareness and acceptance of their fate.
 Only by behaving propoerly we can be happier: by differentiating what we can change for the better, and accepting what we cannot change, to live with it in peace.